YuliaYassnyska/idearium/openai-image-generation/guide.md

 output - ./assets/image_edit_output.webp
 Prompt: a sunlit indoor lounge area with a pool containing a flamingo

-The uploaded image and mask must both be square PNG images less than 4MB in size, and also must have the same dimensions as each other.
-The non-transparent areas of the mask are not used when generating the output, so they don’t necessarily need to match the original image like the example above.

 ### Variations (DALL·E 2 only)